Skip to content

 A. Install A Subfloor

 1. Start by laying a tile in a corner opposite the screen and work your way to the other corner opposite the screen to complete your first row.
-Be sure the arrows on the back of the tiles are all pointing in the same direction.
+Be sure the arrows on the back of the tiles point in the same direction.

 2. For the last tile in the row, measure the distance from the wall to the last tile and transfer those measurements to the back of the tile.
-Cut the tile to fit with a box cutter, a sharp blade and a straight edge.
+Then, using a box cutter, a sharp blade and a straight edge, cut the tile to fit.

 3. Work row-by-row past the screen frame all the way to the rear wall and repeat step 2.

-At his point you can add turf on top, cut in holes for a putting green and a shallow putting cup, pin flags, or move on to install your enclosure and add the turf later.
+At this point, you can add turf on top, cut in holes for a putting green and a shallow putting cup, pin flags, or move on to install your enclosure and add the turf later.
 See this article on how to install a golf simulator putting green.

 B. Install Your Enclosure

-You can create your enclosure by hanging side curtains, building 2x4 side walls and ceilings with plywood or drywall, or use your existing walls and ceiling and attaching golf simulator wall tiles.
-For the top of your enclosure, you can also purchase netting.
+You can create your enclosure by hanging side curtains, building 2x4 side walls and ceilings with plywood or drywall, or using your existing walls and ceiling and attaching golf simulator wall tiles.
+You can also purchase netting for the top of your enclosure.
 The enclosure wall should be around 8’ in depth.
-The height should be set at what you and your guest can comfortably swing a golf club between 10’ and 11’ is standard and the width can be anywhere from 8’ or more.
+The height should be set at what you and your guest can comfortably swing a golf club.
+A height between 10’ and 11’ is standard, and the width can be anywhere from 8’ or more.

 Option 1: Using Curtains for Your Enclosure Sides: